 Separately, a new California Special Package is offered on Mustang GT Premium models, really jazzing up the look with ebony-painted machined alloy wheels, ebony leather and Miko suede, red contrast stitching, a special aluminum dash finish, hood striping, a strut tower brace, black-painted mirrors, and other dress-up items.

-The EcoBoost is no GT substitute, though it does give us permission to ignore the base V-6.
-And yet it's still a Mustang that will require some getting used to.
-It can crack off 0-60 mph times of less than six seconds, but its power delivery and most of all, its acoustic delivery, don't have the typical muscle car feel.
-There's a strong kick of low-end torque right where it should be; what gets us is the artificial, buzzy sound of it, entirely disconnected from what a muscle car sounds like.
+The 4-cylinder takes some getting used to.
+It cracks off 0-60 mph times of less than 6 seconds, but its power delivery and most of all, its acoustic soundtrack, don't conjure up all the right muscle car feels.
+We say that with love, as SVO fans.
+The turbo-4 kicks off with a wave of low-end torque right where it should be, and pulls fine through 3/4 of the rev range.
+The entire time, it pulses with an artificial, buzzy sound that's disconnected from the classic Mustang V-8 burble.
 Ford amplifies and adds some engine noise via the car's speakers, and we'd suggest another round in the studio.

-The best 2016 Mustang (until the GT350) is, obviously, the most powerful one.
-In the GT, Ford's 5.0-liter V-8 is the lead singer that gets you interested in the entire act.
+The Mustang we want to feel and hear is the GT.
+Ford's 5.0-liter V-8 is its lead singer, and frankly, it could stand out a little more in terms of vocal presence.
 The V-8 checks in at 435 hp and 400 lb-ft of torque.
 Zero-to-60 mph times are pegged at about 4.5 seconds, and top speed is set to 155 mph.
-As gutsy as it is, even the V-8 could use some more vocal lessons.
-There's a layer of isolation between the expected V-8 rumble and the quiet cabin.
-Sorry, but we've been spoiled by Jaguar's crackly 5.0-liter V-8.
+As gutsy as it is, the V-8 sounds isolated behind a thick wall of sound deadening, which it is.
+Maybe we've just been spoiled by Jaguar's crackly 5.0-liter V-8.

 Flick more of the toggles, and the Mustang cycles through drive modes that set its throttle, steering, stability control, and automatic-trans shifts.
 Skip by wet/snow and normal for Sport's deft reflexes—or Track, for an intervention-free slide (not recommended in Malibu, where washouts and police are equally dangerous hazards).